ufcg-lsd/blowout/README.md

 //Change the name BlowoutController to Blowout.

+//LOCAL_COMMAND_INTERPRETER is required?
+Because apparently is optional, but doesn't have any default value

+//DEFAULT VALUE FOR IDLE_LIFE_TIME: 0???

+//Query: Some Blowout properties checks are in Arrebol...
+Example: INFRA_PROVIDER_CLASS_NAME

-Blowout is a tool for receiving job submission, monitoring requests and interacting with the [Fogbow Middleware](http://www.fogbowcloud.org/) to execute the jobs in the federated cloud resources.
+Blowout is a tool for receiving job submission, monitoring requests and interacting with the [Fogbow Middleware](http://www.fogbowcloud.org/) to execute the received jobs in the federated cloud resources.
 Blowout abstracts away a complex distributed infrastructure and allows the user to focus on the application requirements.

 An example of Blowout job submitter is [Arrebol](http://arrebol.lsd.ufcg.edu.br/).